 Shadows provide another way to improve your photography with iPhone.
 Photographing shadows adds a sense of mystery and intrigue to your images.
 Shadows are often more interesting than the subjects themselves.
 They create fantastic visual interest in the foreground of the scene — and they can even act as leading lines.
 The longest shadows appear when the sun is low in the sky.
 So shoot during golden hour to capture long shadows in your iPhone photos.

 Ensure the shadows appear dark enough by adjusting exposure when shooting.
 In the camera app, tap to set focus, then swipe down so that the shadows appear nice and dark.
 If necessary, you can darken shadows in post-processing using an editing app.
 You can use shadows to create stunning abstract images.
 So keep your eyes peeled for interesting shadow patterns.

 When photographing shadows, think about what you want to include in your shot.
 You could include both the subject and its shadow in the frame.
 Or photograph only the shadows for a more unique and abstract image.

 Reflections make wonderful iPhone photography subjects.
-You can find reflections on many different surfaces including glass, metal and ice.
+You can find reflections on many surfaces including glass, metal, and ice.
 But water is the best surface for reflection photography.
-Ripples and waves on the water’s surface add an extra dimension to your reflection photos.
-They produce distortions in reflections which create a beautiful painterly effect.
+Ripples and waves on the water’s surface add an extra dimension to your photos.
+They produce distortions which create a beautiful painting effect.
 If there aren’t any waves, create them yourself by moving your hand through the water.